Sneftel/gull/readme.md

 The frame for Gull must be cut from acrylic or similar using a laser cutter.

 The PCBs have surface-mount components.
 A hotplate is the best tool for soldering these, but hand soldering is also possible.
 Hot air reflow can be used but be aware of temperature limits for the FFC connectors.

+Good tweezers are useful for working with the FFC cables, particularly with SOWgull.

 ## Materials